 Book 9 of the Princelings of the East series

 Chronicles of Marsh is book 9 of the Princelings of the East series, and fills a gap between previous books and the final one, Princelings Revolution, due next year.
-It takes the form of an anthology connected by a narrative, and provides shorter episodes suitable for interrupted reading periods.
+It takes us from Fred’s first days as king, to the loss of the latest and most promising flying machine, a period of 8 years.
 The pressures of modern life will be familiar to readers, even if the princelings world doesn’t have the internet and mobile communications… yet.

 Lovers of the series will enjoy this latest adventure, but newcomers may find it easier to start with book 1, book 5, even at book 7.
-It’s a fantasy historical adventure in a world not quite like ours, suitable for age 10 and upwards.
+It’s a fantasy sociological and technical adventure in a world not quite like ours, suitable for age 10 and upwards.